CnC-Robert/revanced-cli-script/README.md

 Java & Android SDK will be downloaded automaticlly if it is not installed already.

 # Usage
-Place the youtube apk in a folder named build like this: `script-dir/build/youtube.apk` and execute the script `./build-from-source.sh (adb device name (optional))`
+Place the youtube apk in a folder named build like this: `script-dir/build/youtube.apk` and execute the script `./build-from-source.sh "adb device name (optional)"`

 # Mounting the apk